MarkRivera/video-processing/README.md

 # The Video Processing Project

 # What is it?
 This project was born from inspiration from seeing how quickly YouTube processes a user uploaded video.
-In order to mimic some of that functionality this project was born.

 ### What problems are we looking at?
 When a user attempted to upload a video to a conventional REST-Based server, they are met with a few major problems: